Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Benchmark Experimental Setup

-\textbf{Baselines.} Our goal is to assess directional basis in action-based relations (i.e, a compositional generalization problem).
-We benchmark two types of baselines: (1) pre-trained T2I diffusion models: SDXL \citep{podell2023sdxl}, DALL-E 3 \citep{betker2023improving}, SD3 and SD3.5 \citep{esser2024scaling_sd3}, and AuraFlow2 \citep{AuraFlow2}; (2) LLM guided/feedback compositional models: SLD \citep{wu2024self} and RPG \citep{yang2024mastering}; (3) rare concept generation: R2F \citep{park2025raretofrequent}; (4) human feedback optimization: IterComp \citep{zhang2024itercomp}; and (5) relation-aware methods: RRNet \citep{wu2024relation}.
+\textbf{Baselines.} Our goal is to assess directional role bias in action-based relations (i.e, a compositional generalization problem).
+We benchmark two types of baselines: (1) pre-trained T2I diffusion models: Stable Diffusion XL (SDXL) \citep{podell2023sdxl}, DALL-E 3 \citep{betker2023improving}, SD3 and SD3.5 \citep{esser2024scaling_sd3}, and AuraFlow2 \citep{AuraFlow2}; (2) training-free compositional generation methods: LLM guided/feedback compositional models (SLD \citep{wu2024self} and RPG \citep{yang2024mastering}); (3) training-based compositional method: Composition-Aware feedback optimization (IterComp)~\citep{zhang2024itercomp}; (4) rare concept generation: R2F \citep{park2025raretofrequent}; and (5) relation-aware methods: RRNet \citep{wu2024relation}.
 Most methods use SDXL as the base model, with RRNet using Stable Diffusion 2.1 (w=0.6) per original setting.
 We select SDXL as our backbone for fair comparison.
-To evaluate our intermediate fine-tuning approach, we implement a Freq/Rare baseline (Freq/Rare FT) that directly fine-tunes SDXL on both frequent and rare DALL-E 3 images.
-Results show that FT-Inter generalizes to rare compositions without overfitting, while Freq/Rare FT overfits to frequent compositions (e.g., cat chasing mouse).
-We experiment with two lambda settings: fixed ($\lambda=1$) and gradually increasing ($\lambda=2/5$), which exponentially ramps up from 0.5.
-In supp., we demonstrate that Reversion \citep{huang2024reversion} fails to generalize to action-based relations.
-Preference-optimization methods like \citep{ruiz2023dreambooth,gal2022image,huang2024reversion} learn specific concepts or styles from a few examples, but still suffer from existing compositional biases in T2I models (more detail in supp).
+To evaluate ReBind, we implement a Freq/Rare baseline (FT Freq/Rare) that directly fine-tunes SDXL on frequent and rare DALL-E 3 images.
+Results show that, in contrast to our method (i.e., ReBind), FT Freq/Rare is incapable of enhancing generalization on rare compositions and still defaults to the frequent compositions.
+We experiment with two active role hyper-parameter $\lambda$ settings: fixed ($\lambda=1$) and gradually increasing ($\lambda=2/5$), which exponentially ramps up from 0.5.
+In Sec.~\ref{sec:supp_results}, we demonstrate that ReVersion \citep{huang2024reversion} fails to generalize to action-based relations.
+Preference-optimization methods \citep{huang2024reversion,ruiz2023dreambooth,gal2022image} learn specific styles from a few examples, but suffer from existing compositional biases in models.